Aspen Aerogels (NYSE:ASPN) Releases FY 2022 Earnings Guidance

-Aspen Aerogels (NYSE:ASPN – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+Aspen Aerogels (NYSE:ASPN – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $-2.070-$-1.950 for the period, compared to the Thomson Reuters consensus estimate of $-0.980.
 The company issued revenue guidance of $145 million-$155 million, compared to the consensus revenue estimate of $151.01 million.

-ASPN has been the subject of several analyst reports.
-B. Riley restated a top pick rating on shares of Aspen Aerogels in a research note on Monday, January 3rd.
-Benchmark reduced their price objective on Aspen Aerogels from $70.00 to $60.00 in a research note on Friday, February 18th.
-Cowen upped their price objective on Aspen Aerogels from $58.00 to $67.00 and gave the stock an outperform rating in a research note on Friday, December 3rd.
-Piper Sandler cut their price target on Aspen Aerogels from $72.00 to $68.00 and set an overweight rating for the company in a research note on Friday, February 18th.
-Finally, Canaccord Genuity Group cut their price target on Aspen Aerogels from $52.00 to $47.00 in a research note on Friday, February 18th.
-One analyst has rated the stock with a sell rating, nine have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat, the stock presently has an average rating of Buy and a consensus target price of $51.18.
+A number of brokerages have commented on ASPN.
+B. Riley reaffirmed a top pick rating on shares of Aspen Aerogels in a report on Monday, January 3rd.
+Canaccord Genuity Group reduced their target price on Aspen Aerogels from $52.00 to $47.00 in a report on Friday, February 18th.
+HC Wainwright reduced their target price on Aspen Aerogels from $65.00 to $45.00 and set a buy rating on the stock in a report on Friday, February 18th.
+Zacks Investment Research lowered Aspen Aerogels from a hold rating to a sell rating in a report on Thursday, February 24th.
+Finally, Piper Sandler reduced their target price on Aspen Aerogels from $72.00 to $68.00 and set an overweight rating on the stock in a report on Friday, February 18th.
+One research analyst has rated the stock with a sell rating, nine have assigned a buy rating and one has given a strong buy rating to the company.
+Based on data from MarketBeat.com, Aspen Aerogels currently has an average rating of Buy and an average price target of $51.18.

-A number of hedge funds and other institutional investors have recently made changes to their positions in ASPN.
-BlackRock Inc. increased its position in shares of Aspen Aerogels by 10.2% during the fourth quarter.
-BlackRock Inc. now owns 1,552,590 shares of the construction company’s stock worth $77,303,000 after acquiring an additional 144,291 shares during the period.
-Bank of New York Mellon Corp increased its position in shares of Aspen Aerogels by 36.1% during the third quarter.
-Bank of New York Mellon Corp now owns 90,509 shares of the construction company’s stock worth $4,163,000 after acquiring an additional 24,022 shares during the period.
-California State Teachers Retirement System increased its position in shares of Aspen Aerogels by 187.1% during the fourth quarter.
-California State Teachers Retirement System now owns 34,318 shares of the construction company’s stock worth $1,709,000 after acquiring an additional 22,364 shares during the period.
-Goldman Sachs Group Inc. increased its position in shares of Aspen Aerogels by 109.4% during the fourth quarter.
-Goldman Sachs Group Inc. now owns 42,385 shares of the construction company’s stock worth $2,110,000 after acquiring an additional 22,147 shares during the period.
-Finally, JPMorgan Chase & Co. increased its position in shares of Aspen Aerogels by 150.2% during the fourth quarter.
-JPMorgan Chase & Co. now owns 32,674 shares of the construction company’s stock worth $1,626,000 after acquiring an additional 19,613 shares during the period.
-83.46% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds have recently modified their holdings of the company.
+Goldman Sachs Group Inc. grew its stake in Aspen Aerogels by 109.4% during the fourth quarter.
+Goldman Sachs Group Inc. now owns 42,385 shares of the construction company’s stock worth $2,110,000 after purchasing an additional 22,147 shares during the period.
+Morgan Stanley grew its stake in Aspen Aerogels by 10.1% during the third quarter.
+Morgan Stanley now owns 45,083 shares of the construction company’s stock worth $2,075,000 after purchasing an additional 4,137 shares during the period.
+California State Teachers Retirement System grew its stake in Aspen Aerogels by 187.1% during the fourth quarter.
+California State Teachers Retirement System now owns 34,318 shares of the construction company’s stock worth $1,709,000 after purchasing an additional 22,364 shares during the period.
+JPMorgan Chase & Co. grew its stake in Aspen Aerogels by 150.2% during the fourth quarter.
+JPMorgan Chase & Co. now owns 32,674 shares of the construction company’s stock worth $1,626,000 after purchasing an additional 19,613 shares during the period.
+Finally, Barclays PLC grew its stake in Aspen Aerogels by 197.0% during the fourth quarter.
+Barclays PLC now owns 26,769 shares of the construction company’s stock worth $1,333,000 after purchasing an additional 17,756 shares during the period.
+83.46% of the stock is owned by institutional investors.

 Aspen Aerogels, Inc engages in designing, developing, and manufacturing aerogel insulation used primarily in the energy infrastructure and building materials markets.
 Its products include Cryogel, Pyrogel, and Spaceloft.
 The company was founded by Hamed S. Borhanian, Patrick J. Piper, and Kang P. Lee on May 4, 2001 and is headquartered in Northborough, MA.